adamboardman/react-markdown-concepts/README.md

   single argument - `uri`.
 The returned value is used in place of the original.
 The default link URI transformer acts as an XSS-filter, neutralizing things like `javascript:`, `vbscript:` and `file:` protocols.
-If you specify a custom function, this default filter won't be called, but you can access it as `require('react-markdown').uriTransformer`.
+If you specify a custom function, this default filter won't be called, but you can access it as `require('react-markdown-concepts').uriTransformer`.
 If you want to disable the default transformer, pass `null` to this option.
 - `transformImageUri` - _function|null_ Function that gets called for each encountered image with a single argument - `uri`.
 The returned value is used in place of the original.